White Bra with fairy lights in the background

 • Store them properly – You should always lie your bras flat to store them and ensure that the clasp is done up.
 Having a lingerie drawer specifically for this can be a big help.

-• Follow the washing tips – Have a look at the washing tips below and ensure you follow them for each bra specifically.
-This will help avoid any undue damage happening in the wash.
+• Follow the washing tips – Have a look at the below - this will help avoid any undue damage happening in the wash.

 A pair of hands rinsing lingerie under a tap

-When it comes to lingerie washing, which way is best?
+It’s not just bras that need a bit of TLC when it comes to washing, the rest of your underwear drawer will also benefit from being looked after properly.
+When it comes to how to wash underwear, which way is best?
 Our top recommendation is to hand wash when you can!
-Hand wash only is a common warning sign on lingerie labels, but even if you've got the green light to bung it in the machine you might want to consider hand washing.
+Hand wash only is a common warning sign on underwear labels, but even if you've got the green light to bung it in the machine you might want to consider hand washing.
 Yes, it takes a little longer – but it'll take far better care of your favourite pieces.

 1. Firstly, separate whites, blacks, dark and light colours for each wash.